jesusmontano/soccerDribbler/README.md

 * Implement player/defender collision mechanics.

 Sunday:
-* Improve visuals and iron out the remaind of the project.
+* Improve visuals and iron out the remainder of the project.